 Performance Share Program.
-Approximately half of our NEOs' LTIC opportunity relates to a multi-year performance share compensation program (the "Performance Share Program").
 The purpose of the Performance Share Program is to motivate and reward long term performance.
-Participants are provided with the opportunity to earn shares of Piedmont stock based on our TSR performance relative to a broad, predetermined peer group over a three-year performance period.
+Participants are provided with the opportunity to earn shares of Piedmont stock based on our TSR performance relative to a broad, pre-determined peer group over a three-year performance period.
 Performance cycles overlap, with a new three-year performance cycle beginning each year.
 The TSR Percentile Rank for each active plan will continue to change throughout the respective performance period.
-After the end of each three-year performance against the board-determined peer group.
-A grant date for each Performance Share Program is established when the Compensation Committee and the board of directors approve the multi-year plan.
-In accordance with SEC rules, the grant date fair value of the Performance Share Program, assuming target performance over the applicable three-year period, is included in the Summary Compensation Table in the year of grant.
-As such, the following discussion pertains to the 2021-23 Performance Share Program, although the actual payout of shares will not be determinable until early 2024.
+After the end of each three-year performance period, any earned awards will be paid by the Company based upon actual relative performance against the board-determined peer group.

+The peer group for each of our active Performance Share Programs was established at the beginning of the Performance Period and included the following companies: